 Your Snowflake Account Name and URL¶

-All access to Snowflake is either through an account name provided by Snowflake or a URL that incorporates the name of your account.
+All access to Snowflake is either through your account name (provided by Snowflake) or a URL that incorporates your account name.

 The format of the URL domain is different depending on the Snowflake Region where your account is located:

-<account_name>is the name of your account (provided by Snowflake).
+<account_name> is the name of your account (provided by Snowflake) and

 Asia Pacific (Sydney)